LimeAndPyro/LoadScreenButtonAPI-VRC/README.md

 If You have any questions feel free to contact me at https://discord.gg/nbuaZEMT7g or contact me By my discord username Lime/Pyro/Creed#1212!

+if used throw a note with my discord name in the code :)

 How To USE

      LoadButton Restart = new LoadButton(new Vector3(-1246.402f, 1175.384f, 0f), new Vector3(1, 1, 1), "Restart", "RestartLoadButton", delegate